rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 Some cookies are exempt from blocking for specific technical reasons or based on user actions, such as when a user explicitly allows third-party cookies.
 The PSAT leverages Chrome DevTools Protocol (CDP) to access this information and provide you with transparency.

-PSAT has introduced a dedicated “Cookie Exemptions” section on the Cookie Lading page, displaying information about exempt cookies.
+PSAT has introduced a dedicated “Cookie Exemptions” section on the Cookie Landing page, displaying information about exempt cookies.

 <img width="1200" src="images/cookie-analysis/cookie-landing-page/psat_v1.0.0_cookie_landing_exemptions_2025_06_30.png" alt="Cookie Exemptions" />